deeplearning4j/deeplearning4j/examples-tour.md

 ### MLPMnistTwoLayerExample.java

-Two layer perceptron for MNist, showing there is more than one way to build a useful Network.
+Two layer perceptron for MNIST, showing there is more than one way to build a useful Network.

 [Show me the code](http://github.com/deeplearning4j/dl4j-examples/blob/master/dl4j-examples/src/main/java/org/deeplearning4j/examples/feedforward/mnist/MLPMnistTwoLayerExample.java)